-Unfortunately, when your rubber tracks snap is the first time many people consider replacing them.
-It’s quite obvious that the rubber tracks need replacing well before this happens and 4 main signs you need to look out for to identify when its time for you to change your rubber tracks are:
+Unfortunately, the first time most people consider replacing their rubber tracks is when they break and are no longer usable.
+It’s quite obvious that the rubber tracks need replacing well before this happens and 4 main signs you need to look out for are:

 1. Sprockets are skipping over the lugs